Alamantus/robbie.antenesse.net/_projects/2016-05-29-public-pinboard.md

 modalID: modalPublicPinboard
 category: Web App
 ---
-Built with PHP for posting small post-it note-like messages to a public space that allows anyone to also remove the messages.
+A digital corkboard for leaving small post-it note-like messages in a public space that allows anyone to also remove the messages.

-## Process
+### Process

 I thought about how some local spaces have a corkboard where anyone can add or remove things, and I thought it would be fun to have the same kind of thing in a digital space.